 We have taken a few close looks at chatbots recently, focusing on what they can do, why we should use them, how they fit in within the realm of contact center software, and even a breakdown of when and how they’re being used.
 But looking at statistics and numbers all day long will only tell you so much.

 We can understand what percentage of users prefer chatbots, or prefer them to which interactions, but that still doesn’t show us exactly how they are being used.

-As we discussed previously, there are a number of ways to improve overall chatbot engagement, and really urge your customers and clients to take advantage of this really helpful technology.
+As we discussed previously, there are several ways to improve overall chatbot engagement and urge your customers and clients to take advantage of this really helpful technology.